-In the context of this guide, detention means the deprivation of the liberty of a person due to arrest by the police or other law enforcement agencies, or bodies enabled by law.
+Detention can take place in a series of different contexts.
+Detention means the deprivation of the liberty of a person due to arrest by the police or other law enforcement agencies, such as immigration authorities, or bodies enabled by law such as some hospitals.
 You are not only detained when kept in a police cell, or prison.
 Once your freedom of movement is restricted and you are kept in a particular place (usually in a police station), detention has taken place.
 You may also detain in a court holding cell.

 Provided that a person who is charged with an offence and who has been detained in lawful custody awaiting trial shall not continue to be kept in such detention for a period longer than the maximum period of imprisonment prescribed for the offence.”